-- In September, 2011, the Attorney General intervened in a CEQA lawsuit challenging Riverside County's approval of an industrial project next to Mira Loma Village, a primarily Hispanic community already affected by exhaust and noise pollution.
-The proposed project consists of a million square feet of warehouses and industrial buildings that would cause additional truck traffic and harmful diesel particulate emissions.
-The suit alleged that the Environmental Impact Report (EIR) failed to adequately analyze and mitigate the project's impacts on Mira Loma Village in light of the already serious health and environmental risks suffered by the community.
-Read the complaint, pdf.
-The City of Jurupa Valley now has jurisdiction over the project site.
-In a settlement entered by the Court on February 14, 2013, the City and the project developers agreed to a variety of mitigating actions, including: instituting proceedings for preparation of an Environmental Justice Element to be added to the City's General Plan; installing air filtration systems in the homes nearby residents; instituting an air quality monitoring program; instituting proceedings to adopt an ordinance to prohibit heavy trucks on the road adjacent to Mira Loma Village; and implementing an anti-idling enforcement program.
+- Mira Loma Industrial/Warehouse Project.
+In September 2011, the Attorney General intervened in a CEQA lawsuit challenging approval of an industrial and warehouse project next to Mira Loma Village, a primarily Hispanic community already affected by exhaust and noise pollution.
+The parties reached a settlement, which the court entered on February 14, 2013.
+The City and the project developers agreed to a variety of mitigating actions, including: instituting proceedings for preparation of an Environmental Justice Element to be added to the City's General Plan; installing air filtration systems in the homes of nearby residents; instituting an air quality monitoring program; instituting proceedings to adopt an ordinance to prohibit heavy trucks on the road adjacent to Mira Loma Village; and implementing an anti-idling enforcement program.
 Read the settlement, pdf.

 On January 16, 2013, the Attorney General submitted an amicus brief in Berkeley Hillside Preservation v.
 City of Berkeley, a CEQA case now pending in the California Supreme Court.
 The case will decide the steps and standards that apply to “categorical exemptions” from CEQA’s requirements.
 In the brief, the Attorney General argues for an approach that will encourage the use of categorical exemptions while, at the same time, protect the environment and public health.
 Read the amicus brief, pdf.